Conditional entropy minimization principle for learning domain invariant representation features: Conclusions

 \section{Conclusions}

-In this paper, we investigate the problem of using the conditional entropy minimization principle for filtering out the spurious features, leading to a new Domain Generalization approach.
-Our practical method combines the well-known Invariant Risk Minimization algorithm and the conditional entropy minimization principle to achieve comparable performances with the state-of-the-art Domain Generalization methods.
-In addition, we show that our objective function is closely related to the Deterministic Information Bottleneck, and theoretically prove that under certain conditions, our proposed method can truly extract the invariant features.
-Even though our results are limited by assuming a linear mixture model, the idea of filtering the spurious invariant features is general and can be extended for non-linear models via more sophisticated techniques, for example, the Non-linear Independent Component Analysis.
+We proposed a new DG approach based on the CEM principle for filtering-out spurious features.
+Our practical implementation combines the well-known IRM algorithm and the CEM principle to achieve competitive or better performance compared to the state-of-the-art DG methods.
+In addition, we showed that our objective function is closely related to the DIB method, and theoretically proved that under certain conditions, our method can truly extract the invariant features.
+We focused on the simple model where the features learned by an IRM algorithm are a linear combination of true and spurious invariant features.
+Our future work will focus on combining the non-linear IRM algorithm \cite{lu2021nonlinear} with a nonlinear Blind Source Separation method, e.g., non-linear ICA \cite{hyvarinen1999nonlinear}, to accommodate non-linear mixture models of invariant features and spurious features.